Mean-payoff Games with Partial Observation: Introduction

-In games of perfect information one aspect of MPGs that leads to simple (but not quite efficient) decision procedures is their equivalence to finite cycle-forming games.
-Such games are played as their infinite counterparts, however when the token revisits a vertex the game is stopped.
+In full-observation games, one aspect of MPGs that leads to simple (but not quite efficient) decision procedures is their equivalence to finite cycle-forming games.
+Such games are played as their infinite counterparts, however when the token revisits a state the game is stopped.
 The winner is determined by a finite analogue of the mean-payoff condition on the cycle now formed; that is, Eve wins if the average weight of the edges traversed in the cycle exceeds a given threshold.
-Ehrenfeucht and Mycielski~\cite{em79} and Bj\"orklund et al.~\cite{bsv04}\footnote{A recent result of Aminof and Rubin~\cite{ar14} corrects some errors in~\cite{bsv04}.} used this equivalence to show that positional strategies are sufficient to win MPGs with perfect information and this leads to a $\NP \cap \coNP$ procedure for determining the winner.
+Ehrenfeucht and Mycielski~\cite{em79} and Bj\"orklund et al.~\cite{bsv04}\footnote{A recent result of Aminof and Rubin~\cite{ar14} corrects some errors in~\cite{bsv04}.} used this equivalence to show that positional strategies are sufficient to win MPGs with full observation and this leads to an $\NP \cap \coNP$ procedure for determining the winner.
 Critically, a winning strategy in the finite game translates directly to a winning strategy in the MPG, so such games are especially useful for strategy synthesis.

-We extend this idea to games of partial-observation by introducing a finite, perfect information, cycle-forming game played at the observation level.
+We extend this idea to games of partial observation by introducing a finite, full-observation, cycle-forming game played at the observation level.
 That is, the game finishes when an observation is revisited (though not necessarily the first time).
 In this reachability game winning strategies can be translated to finite-memory winning strategies in the MPG.
-This leads to a large, natural subclass of MPGs with partial-observation, \emph{forcibly terminating} games, where determining the winner is decidable and finite memory observation-based strategies suffice.
+This leads to a large, natural subclass of MPGs with partial observation, \emph{forcibly terminating} games, where determining the winner is decidable and finite-memory observation-based strategies suffice.